- Handbooks for SCS Faculty

 The Georgetown University Faculty Handbook: The Handbook details faculty rights and responsibilities, the University Mission Statement, University governance, campus policies and other benefits.

-SCS Teaching Handbook: Whether you are new to teaching at Georgetown and SCS or a veteran faculty member, we hope this handbook will serve as a helpful reference when creating syllabi, evaluating student progress, and handling administrative policies (such as grade appeals and suspected acts of cheating or plagiarism).
+SCS Teaching Handbook (AY13-14 coming soon): Whether you are new to teaching at Georgetown and SCS or a veteran faculty member, we hope this handbook will serve as a helpful reference when creating syllabi, evaluating student progress, and handling administrative policies (such as grade appeals and suspected acts of cheating or plagiarism).

 CNDLS Teaching Handbook: In this booklet, the Center for New Designs in Learning and Scholarship defines student-centered teaching and how to enact it within your curriculum.